-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Joseph Cumming as an overview of the topic to be discussed at the Multiplex session on Islam.
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Joseph Cumming as an overview of the topic to be discussed at the related session at the Cape Town 2010 Congress “Islam”.
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.

 In 1979 my best friend decided he saw himself not as a “Christian,” but as a “Messianic Jew.”
 John came from a secular Jewish background and was actually a practicing Hindu before he met Jesus.
 Then, for three years he was active in a Bible-believing Christian church.
 But now John felt called to reconnect with his Jewish roots, join a Messianic synagogue, keep a kosher home and raise his children Jewish.
 He saw no contradiction between following Jesus as Messiah and identifying – ethnically and religiously – as Jewish.